-The united vision of the whole team at LCTW is for our whole site to contribute to wildlife conservation and research, become a hub for education, and to protect and provide the best care to our rescued and long term wildlife residents.
+The united vision of the whole team at LCTW is for our whole site to contribute to wildlife conservation, become a hub for education and to protect and provide the best care to our rescued and long term wildlife residents.

-Animals who are suitable to be released to the wild will be returned after passing through our rehabilitation program.
-Every animal that comes to our center will be assessed by our wildlife professionals during this rehabilitation process.
+We want to see as much wildlife we rescue be able to live freely in the wild where they belong.
+Animals who are suitable to be released to the wild will be returned to their homes after passing through our rehabilitation program.
+Every animal that comes to our center will be assessed by our wildlife professionals during this rehabilitation process and also checks their suitability for release to the wild and ensures the highest chance of their survival.
 All of our rehabilitated animals are released in protected areas throughout Laos depending on the species and where there is a known population.

-Many victims of the illegal trade will have long term or permanent health issues.
-If this is the case, we can provide lifelong sanctuary for wild animals who can't be returned back to the wild.
-In our wildlife sanctuary, we allow our residents to live in natural environments with appropriate social groups, excellent nutrition, daily enrichment and world class veterinary care.
+Sadly, many victims of the illegal trade will have long term or permanent health issues.
+If this is unfortunately the case, we can provide lifelong sanctuary for wild animals, who can't be returned back to the wild.
+In our wildlife sanctuary, we allow our residents to live in natural environments with appropriate social groups, excellent nutrition, daily enrichment and world class veterinary care, which is why what we do is so important.